-Operation Description Parameters (s) set topology edge drag A boolea n value (True or false), to set the mode Note: This only takes effect when directly manipulating topology. mode on or off.
+Operation Description Parameters (s) set topology edge drag mode Controls the reshaping of connected edges when a node is moved.
+Also applies when moving an end of an edge when changing an edge's geometry.
+Note: This only takes effect when directly manipulating topology.
+A boolea n value (True or false), to set the mode on or off.
 When set to true (the default), edges connected to a moved node will be fixed at their other end.
 All other vertices will be scaled and rotated about the fixed point.
 This is equivalent to using the drag_vertex built-in function to move the end vertex.
 When set to false , only the end vertex of the edge is moved; all other vertices are fixed.
 This is equivalent to using the move_vertex built-in function to move the end vertex.
-Hote: This setting does not apply to edges that form a closed loop.
+Mater This setting does not apply to edges that form a closed loop.
 For closed loops, only the vertex at the shared node will be moved.